usnistgov/CastVoteRecords/index.md

 \</cdf:CVRContest\>

-The representation of the indication for Ilene Shapiro is unchanged, but Debbie Walsh\'s votes have been consolidated into a single SelectionIndication, with a NumberVotes of 2.
+The representation of the indication for Ilene Shapiro is unchanged, but Debbie Walsh's votes have been consolidated into a single SelectionIndication, with a NumberVotes of 2.

 ###### Acronyms